Do you want to buy traffic using OpenRTB protocol but don't know how to do it? Then this article is for you!

 How to buy traffic using OpenRTB – examples

-We provide examples for the formats not covered by OpenRTB specification: Direct links and Push notifications.
+We provide examples of formats not covered by OpenRTB specification, such as direct links and push notifications.
 For Banners, Native, and VAST, please refer to the OpenRTB specification.

 Direct link / Popup

-IMPORTANT: These formats are not described in OpenRTB specification, that's why different ad networks may use different approaches.
+IMPORTANT: These formats are not described in OpenRTB specification, so different ad networks may use different approaches.
 Adserver.Online interprets a request as a Direct link/Popup request if it doesn't contain any ad format section (e.g., "banner", "video", "native")

 This is what an endpoint looks like: